Hansi: Medieval period

-10-12th century: Tomara-Chauhan Rajpur period
+10-12th century: Tomara-Chauhan period

 It is believed that Hansi was founded by King Anangpal Vihangpal Tomar for his guru "Hansakar" (957 AD).
 Later, the son of King Anangpal Tomar, Drupad established a sword manufacturing factory in this fort, hence it is also called "Asigarh".
 Swords from this fort were exported as far away as to Arab countries.
 As per Talif-e-Tajkara-e-Hansi by Qazi Sharif Husain in 1915, around 80 forts across the area were controlled from this centre "Asigarh".

 A few also say that it was founded by ill daughter Hansivati/Ambavati of Prithvi Raj Chauhan though there exists no proof of Prithiviraj's daughter by that name.

 13th-15th century: Sultanate period

 In 1192, Mohammed Ghori defeated Prithvi Raj Chauhan in the Second Battle of Tarain, in the same year Battle of Bagar took place to occupy Hansi, Jatwan besieged the Muslim commander Nasrat Uddin at Hansi in 1192 CE, shortly after the defeat of Prithviraj.
 On receiving this news Qutb-ud-din marched twelve farsakhs, i.e., about 40 miles during one night.
 Jatwan raised the siege of Hansi and prepared for an obstinate conflict.
 "The armies attacked each other" says the author of Taj-ul-Maasir "like two hills of steel, and the field of battle (on the borders of the Bager country) became tulip-dyed with the blood of warriors.
 Jatwan had his standards of God-plurality and ensigns of perdition lowered by the hand of power".
 Hindu rule ended in Hansi.

 This was the time when non-Muslims were not permitted to settle here.
 Slowly, Hansi lost its importance and was remembered only as a fort.
 Delhi started becoming the center of attention.